OpaceDigitalAgency/stories/GITHUB_DEPLOY.md

-# Automatic Deployment to cPanel with GitHub Actions (FTP Method)
+# Automatic Deployment to cPanel with GitHub Actions (FTPS Method)

 This guide explains how to set up automatic deployment to your cPanel server whenever you push to GitHub.